SagiiCohen/Python-Flask-Terraform-K8S-Project/README.md

 ### Prerequisites

-- An AWS account with necessary permissions to create and manage EKS clusters.
+- An AWS account with the necessary permissions to create and manage EKS clusters.
 - kubectl installed locally to interact with the EKS cluster.

 ### Deploying the Application